 The elf grunted.
 “You were fortunate,” she mumbled.

 He recalled the screams of those dying.
 Of the heat, the scent of burning flesh coming from beneath his collar as he desperately sought for a way to defend the scouting party.
 Dylan lowered the bowl.
 The food was starting to sit less easily in his stomach.
 “No, I wasn’t.”

-The warrior had resumed eating.
+The warrior had resumed picking at the small pieces left in her bowl.
 He couldn’t see how she could do so and still talk about the death of her comrades.
 “I meant for you to be away when they attacked the main camp,” she said between chews.

 Dylan shook his head, the Udynean spellster’s words sticking sharp in his mind.
 “They took them.”
 Was that why he had survived when his company hadn’t?
 But why not capture him when he was unconscious?
 The ambush should’ve left him slain or enslaved.